usnistgov/oscal-xproc3/tutorial/readme.md

 The lessons are published in Markdown, which invites you to create and edit copies.

-When you do so, however, please should take care:
+When you do so, however, please take care:

 - To see to it that your edits or annotations are easily distinguishable
-- To save your edited copy out, lest it be deleted inadvertantly as a temporary artifact (see next section)
+- To save your edited copy out, lest it be deleted inadvertently as a temporary artifact (see next section)

-All [work product here in in the Public Domain](../LICENSE.md), so no worries there.
+All [work product here is in the Public Domain](../LICENSE.md), so no worries there.
 Of course this means you can't claim copyright either: *caveat scriptor*.

 # Production